 Goodwill represents the excess of the cost of an acquisition over the fair value of tangible and identifiable intangible assets acquired in a business combination utilizing purchase accounting.
 The stock purchase of the John G. Sweeney Agency, Inc. was recorded as goodwill of \$792,000.
 The value of goodwill is tested at least annually for impairment.
 The MSL merger did not have goodwill.
-The goodwill will be disposed of upon the completion of the sale of Generations Insurance Agency to The Northwoods Corporation in 2023.

-l.
-Employee Benefit Plans
+I. Employee Benefit Plans